mikkoviitala/pwa-memo/README.md

 ![Alt text](/readme-images/architecture.png?raw=true)

 In short, application is stored and hosted in a S3 bucket.
 Application is cached on multiple AWS edge locations as Cloudfront distribution.
 Route 53 routes requests to pwa-memo.com domain to these distros.
 Once web page is loaded, user is authenticated against Cognito user/indentity pools and client receives token that allows access to AWS services (namely, the GraphQL API).
-Serverless backend, the AppSync, handles GraphQL mutations and connection between application on the DynamoDB database.
+Serverless backend, the AppSync, handles GraphQL mutations and connection between application ann the DynamoDB database.

 <hr>